Want to avoid overpaying and get a reminder when your contract ends?

-The best broadband deals in your area will depend on the types of internet connection that are available to you.
-Some are more available across the UK than others, so it's worth regularly checking the broadband availability in your local area.
+The range of home broadband deals in your area will depend on the types of internet connection that are available there.
+Some have better coverage across the UK than others, so it's worth regularly checking the broadband availability in your local area.

-For example, if you have your heart set on a provider that advertises gigabit download speeds, you might end up being disappointed if it turns out your home can't get that speed because the cables and infrastructure aren't in place in your postcode.
+For example, if you have your heart set on a provider that advertises gigabit download speeds, you might end up being disappointed if it turns out your home can't get that speed because the network isn't in place in your postcode.

-However, broadband providers are constantly upgrading their networks, so make sure your regularly check to see what's available.
+However, gigabit broadband providers are constantly expanding their networks, so make sure your regularly check to see what's available.

-If full fibre broadband (also called fibre-to-the-premises or FTTP), has been installed on your street, then ultrafast broadband and even gigabit speeds (1,000Mbps) could be yours for the taking.
+If full fibre broadband has been installed on your street, then ultrafast broadband and even gigabit speeds (1,000Mbps) could be yours for the taking.

-However, if you only have access to traditional copper phone lines, you might be limited to more widely-available, but slower connections like superfast FTTC (fibre-to-the-cabinet) broadband, or even standard copper-based ADSL.
+However, if you only have access to traditional copper phone lines, you might be limited to more widely-available, but slower connections like superfast fibre broadband, or even standard copper-based ADSL.